waikato-datamining/spectral-data-converter/README.md

 ### Executing pipeline multiple times

 ```
-usage: sdc-exec [-h] -g GENERATOR [-n] [-P PREFIX] [--placeholders FILE]
+usage: sdc-exec [-h] --exec_generator GENERATOR [--exec_dry_run]
+                [--exec_prefix PREFIX] [--exec_placeholders FILE]
+                [--exec_format {cmdline,file}]
-                [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
+                [--exec_logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                 ...

 Tool for executing a pipeline multiple times, each time with a different set
 of variables expanded.
 A variable is surrounded by curly quotes (e.g.,
 variable 'i' gets referenced with '{i}').
-All remaining arguments are
-interpreted as pipeline arguments, making it easy to prefix the exec arguments
-to an existing pipeline command.
-Available generators: csv-file, dirs, list,
+Available generators: csv-file,
-null, range, text-file
+dirs, list, null, range, text-file

 positional arguments:
   pipeline              The pipeline template with variables to expand and
-                        then execute.
+                        then execute; see '--exec_format' option.

 options:
   -h, --help            show this help message and exit
-  -g GENERATOR, --generator GENERATOR
+  --exec_generator GENERATOR
-                        The generator plugin to use. (default: None)
+                        The generator plugin to use, incl. its options.
+                        (default: None)
-  -n, --dry_run         Applies the generator to the pipeline template and
+  --exec_dry_run        Applies the generator to the pipeline template and
                         only outputs it on stdout. (default: False)
-  -P PREFIX, --prefix PREFIX
-                        The string to prefix the pipeline with when in dry-run
+  --exec_prefix PREFIX  The string to prefix the pipeline with when in dry-run
                         mode. (default: None)
+  --exec_placeholders FILE
-  --placeholders FILE   The file with custom placeholders to load (format:
+                        The file with custom placeholders to load (format:
                         key=value). (default: None)
+  --exec_format {cmdline,file}
+                        The format that the pipeline is in.
+The format
+                        'cmdline' interprets the remaining arguments as the
+                        pipeline arguments to execute.
+The format 'file'
+                        expects a file to load the pipeline arguments from.
+                        This file format allows spreading the pipeline
+                        arguments over multiple lines: it simply joins all
+                        lines into a single command-line before splitting it
+                        into individual arguments for execution. (default:
+                        cmdline)
-  -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+  --exec_logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The logging level to use. (default: WARN)
 ```